 The windows are key to the original concept which is based on the movement of the sun in the morning the breakfast room gets the early sun and the living room benefits from the light in the late afternoon.

 Windows from the Clement EB20 range were manufactured and polyester powder coated in a matt Pastel Blue.
-The Clement EB20 double and single doors include Clement’s multi point locking door system which can achieve PAS4:2016 in accordance with approved Document Q.
+The Clement EB20 steel doors include Clement’s multi-point locking door system which can achieve PAS4:2016 in accordance with approved Document Q.

 Client: Property Owner